In this article, we’ll build a storefront with Storefront UI and Tailwind CSS.

-Storefront UI is a Vue component library — currently, a stable beta — that offers a well thought out design system of ecommerce components.
-It follows atomic design principles, which is great for building scalable and maintainable frontend applications.
-It is also compatible with the Google UX Playbook for retail.
+Storefront UI is a Vue component library that offers a well-thought-out design system of ecommerce components and follows atomic design principles, which are great for building scalable and maintainable frontend applications.
+Storefront UI is also compatible with the Google UX Playbook for retail.

-- Great customization options: You can customize Storefront UI components (atoms, molecules, and organisms) easily through props, slots, and CSS variables.
-You can also customize the way your components look with Tailwind CSS, as we’ll do here
+Storefront UI offers great options for customization; you can easily customize Storefront UI components like atoms, molecules, and organisms using props, slots, and CSS variables.
+You can also customize how your components look with Tailwind CSS, which we’ll cover in this tutorial.

 Tailwind CSS is an awesome utility-first CSS framework that makes styling components simple and fast.
-You can add classes like flex
+For styling, you can add classes like flex

 , pt-4